trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 One of the most powerful enablers of criminal thinking is a concept that predates the internet entirely: distance.
 It is a well-documented psychological phenomenon that it is easier to be cruel, aggressive, or destructive when you don't have to look your victim in the eye.
 We see this in the toxicity of anonymous online comment sections, but in the realm of cybersecurity, this distance transforms crime into a game.

 Hackers operate remotely, far removed from the tangible consequences of their code.
 A chilling demonstration of this was the famous remote hacking of a Jeep Cherokee by researchers Charlie Miller and Chris Valasek.
 In their demonstration, they didn't just tamper with the radio; they killed the engine while the car was driving down a highway.
 In the video documentation of the hack, you can hear the researchers laughing as the driver struggles with a dead vehicle.
-To them, sitting comfortably miles away with their laptops, it was an intellectual triumph—a successful execution of code.
+To them, sitting comfortably miles away with their laptops, it was an intellectual triumph — a successful execution of code.
 To the driver, it was a terrifying loss of physical control.
 This emotional disconnect allows attackers to perform dangerous acts with the casual demeanor of someone playing a video game, making the threat landscape far more volatile than traditional physical crime.

 ### Professionals Target People